pingcap/dm/docs/RFCS/20190722_error_handling.md

 // Annotatef adds a message and ensures there is a stack trace func Annotatef(err error, format string, args ...interface{}) error {}

-// Delegate creates a new *Error with the same fields of the give *Error,
+// Delegate creates a new *Error with the same fields of the given *Error,
 // except for new arguments, it also sets the err as raw cause of *Error func (e *Error) Delegate(err error, args ...interface{}) error {}
 ```